 Is credit card travel insurance worth it?

-Credit cards with complimentary travel insurance can be a great way to save money, but you absolutely must check beforehand what the policy will cover.
+Credit cards with complimentary travel insurance can be a great way to save money, but it’s a good idea to check beforehand what the policy will cover.
 Travel insurance that comes with credit cards often does not include as much cover as a standalone travel insurance policy that you buy separately.

 Some credit card travel insurance policies also do not cover more than just the cardholder, so you still have to buy separate policies for your spouse and kids.

-Thankfully, some cards rise above the pack and offer all the cover you could expect from a standalone travel insurance policy.
-Read this article to find out which credit card travel insurance policies provide as much cover as a standalone travel insurance policy would.
+Thankfully, some cards offer all the cover you could expect from a standalone travel insurance policy.

-Pros and cons for credit card travel insurance
+Pros and cons of credit card travel insurance

-- Some policies offer all the benefits that a standalone travel insurance package would.
+- Some policies offer similar benefits to a standalone travel insurance package.

-- Having complimentary travel insurance means you don’t have to spend time comparing standalone insurance products.
+- Consumers don’t have to spend time comparing standalone insurance products.

 - Some credit card policies will also cover your spouse and children if they are travelling with you (as long as you activate the policy correctly).